 Dooring injuries, deaths and damages are expected to decline as the Dutch Reach habit takes hold, sparing bicyclists primarily, but protecting drivers, passengers & other road users from heedless collisions as well.

 Anti- dooring measures in the US and many other countries have focused on "Look" campaigns, cyclist door zone avoidance, separated bike tracks & buffered lanes, stronger enforcement, new technology, etc. Adding the 'missing far hand' to the solution mix is a significant behavioral countermeasure as it directly addresses the root cause of negligence: driver or passenger habitual failure to turn and look out and back.
 The neare hand habit impedes making and maintaining a shoulder check, the far hand habit enables it.

 State Driver's Manuals are the basis of life-long driving practice.

-Once in the manual, the Reach will eventually enter driver education curricula.
+Once in your state's manual, the Reach will enter your local driver education curricula.
 License applicants with learner permits, driver education programs and instructors all rely on the state's driver's manual as their guide book.

 Rules and laws of the road, proper and safe driving and parking practices, signaling, signage, infrastructure and driver responsibilities are all taught in the manual.
 It is required study to obtain a drivers license.
 In addition, state manuals are also the public reference guide to traffic enforcement, insurance penalty risk, and civil liability awareness for previously licensed motor vehicle operators.